Srilekha25/Srilekha25.github.io-fakeOS/README.md

 ### HTML/SCSS

--   Apps look consistent
+-   Apps look consistent and there are three apps
+        1. Image Resizer
+        2. Temperature Convertor
+        3. Notepad
+-   Enabled dragability for the forms.
--   Menu contains a flex with content inside it
+-   Menu contains a flex with content inside it.
--   Apps should be able to contain text, an image or a form
+-   Apps are able to contain text, an image and a form.

 ### JavaScript